 Composting is nature’s way of recycling your kitchen scraps, like fruit and vegetable peels, and yard waste, like leaves and garden trimmings, into natural, nutrient-rich food for your soil.
 It’s easy and can save you money too!

-The Region is hosting an online composter sale from May 9 to 23, 2022.
-If you do not wish to order online check with your local city or town to see if they sell backyard composters year-round.
-You can also search online for retailers that sell composters.
+If you missed out on our sale, check with your local city or town to see if they sell backyard composters year-round, or search online for retailers that sell home composting systems.

 For more information on how to use your composter, check out our Composting Made Easy brochure.

 The benefits of compost: